Tsatsiki: Friends Forever (2001) - full transcript

 on your football.

-And when I become a professional soccer player,
+- And when I become a pro footballer,

-I can get all the girls I want.
+I can have all the girls I want.

 Göran has professional rods we can borrow.